 Short and stocky, Senator Orso Mario Corbino's body resembled a bear, the animal his name recalled in Italian, but his angelic face belied a bear's ferocity.
-Born in Augusta, Sicily, on April 30, 1876, Corbino became hooked on physics in secondary school.
-He studied at the University of Palermo and made important contributions in his field.
+Born in Augusta, Sicily, on 30 April 1876, Corbino became hooked on physics in secondary school.
+He studied at the University of Palermo and made important contributions to his field.
 In 1908, the director of the physics laboratory at the University of Rome invited Corbino to work with him.
 Pietro Blaserna had excellent connections that would help Corbino; he was president of the Italian Senate and a good friend of Queen Mother Margherita.
-At Rome Corbino did superb physics research and worked for the Italian armed forces during World War I. Following the conflict Italian industry and government sought him out for consulting work.
-In 1920 came appointment to the Italian Senate and in 1921 a cabinet post as Education Minister.
+At Rome, Corbino did superb physics research and worked for the Italian armed forces during World War I. Following the conflict, Italian industry and government sought him out for consulting work.
+In 1920 came appointment to the Italian Senate, and in 1921, a cabinet post as Education Minister.

 Corbino had only one regret about his career, his inability to continue research.
-As he once said: "I have become a senator, I have become a minister..., but I still yearn for science."
+As he once said: "I have become a senator, I have become a minister ... but I still yearn for science."
 Corbino dreamed of renewing Italian physics, whose glorious tradition dated to Galileo but which had fallen hopelessly behind the German, French, and British schools.
 Luckily for Italian science, Senator Corbino also headed the University of Rome's physics department.
-In the late 1920s, with Mussolini in power in Rome and Hitler waiting in the wings, the most exciting scientific research was being done in the realm of the very small-atomic physics.
-Corbino believed that physics research was at a delicate stage in which a relatively new research center could achieve dramatic results.
+In the late 1920s, with Mussolini in power and Hitler waiting in the wings, the most exciting scientific research was being done in the realm of the very small-atomic physics.
+Corbino believed that physics research was at a delicate stage in which a relatively new research center could achieve dramatic results.7 when I returned to Rome immediately after my graduation.
+I was then twenty years old; Corbino was forty-six.
+He was a Senator of the Kingdom, had been a minister of public instruction, and was universally known as one of the most eminent scholars.
+Thus it was with understandable hesitation that I introduced myself to him, but the hesitation rapidly disappeared under the impact of his manner-at the same time cordial and interesting-as he began to discuss my studies.8